|(a) The purpose of this section is to provide a procedure

-(d) The Director of Finance shall have the authority,
+(d) The chief officer shall have the authority, prior

-prior to appeal to the Executive Director or his or her designee,
+to appeal to the executive director or his designee, to settle and

-to settle and resolve the dispute concerning the solicitation or award
+resolve the dispute concerning the solicitation or award of a contract.

 (e) If the protest is not resolved by mutual agreement,

-the Director of Finance will issue a written determination on the
+the chief officer will issue a written determination on the protest.

-(1) If the Director of Finance determines that no violation
+(1) If the chief officer determines that no violation

 of rules or statutes has occurred, he or she shall so inform the protesting